utdata/rwd-mastery-assignments/ed-gifted-students/rubric-wb.md

 - Start a new tab from the CSTUD cleaned data.
 - Use **Select columns** to keep just the ID and the gifted count and percentage columns.
 - Use **Join Tab** to join with the Directory data.
-This is where you have to make sure that the District ID is named the same in cleaned both data sets.
+This is where you have to make sure that the Campus ID is named the same in cleaned both data sets.
 For **Join Type**, choose an "Inner" join.
 This just keeps matching records.[^1]
 - Choose to include the school name and district name into you data.

 Now you can continue on your quest to find the schools with the highest GT percentage: